 The cyber world rarely stays the same for long.
 If evolution happens fast offline, it is even faster online.
 So, expect websites to change at one point or another.
 Whether or not owners and developers choose to make improvements as one year ends and another one starts, trends will come their way.

-The content delivery service may remain the same, but the content definitely changes.
-A business may decide to use the same Web Hosting, but they could remove or add features that a service provider offers.
+The content delivery service may remain the same, but the content changes.
+A business may decide to use the same virtual private hosting, but they could remove or add features that a service provider offers.
 Change will happen as trends roll in.
-But you don’t need to follow all of what’s in and new, only what’s good for your website.
+But you do not need to follow all of what is in and new, only what’s good for your website.

 Say goodbye to flat design

 Flat design has had its share of the limelight and it is time for it to step down and give way to geometric shapes, patterns, and lines to take center stage.
 The style emerged in the latter part of 2016 and is set to take off in 2017.
 The advantage of geometric shapes is that they eliminate the possibility of websites’ flat lining.
 That is, they end up looking the same because of the lack of dimension.
 With infinite ways to integrate geometric patterns, a site looks as unique as a designer allows it to be.

 Keep homepage super simple